- Family Travelers

 Skiing And Snowboarding 101

 Our picks may not be the most famous of ski resorts, but here are 10 top learn-to-ski and ride programs that know how to teach -- kids or adults.
 They're not in any particular order; four are in the West and six in the Northeast, but perhaps that's because the smaller northeast mountains have to concentrate on beginners since they have much less advanced terrain.
 So, is your toddler or teen ready to catch air with Shaun White or Lindsay Vonn?
 Is your husband or wife ready to give up the golf clubs for an ultralight snowboard?
-Are you ready to hit up a snowboard equipment sale and gear up for the powder?
+Are you ready to gear up for the powder?

 That's great news, but don't try learning to ski in your own backyard.
 Plan a family winter vacation and take your novices away for great teaching in a place their friends won't be watching.
 Most beginners dream of the rugged Rockies, but the New England resorts have plenty of captivating scenery too.
 Wherever you go, plan to devote two or three days to the learning effort, with time between lessons for relaxation and off-slope fun.
 And keep in mind that most resorts these days have adaptive ski programs with expert support for beginners with physical or mental limitations -- there's great equipment and instruction that make skiing accessible to every family member.